 Remark 6.11.
-Cohen and Oesterlé also give dimension formulas for spaces of half-integral weight modular forms, which we do not give in this chapter.
-Note that [CO77] does not contain any proofs that their claimed formulas are correct, but instead they say only that "Les formules qui les donnent sont connues de beaucoup de gens et il existe plusieurs méthodes permettant de les obtenir (théorème de Riemann-Roch, application des formules de trace données par Shimura)."
-Fortunately, in [Que06], Jordi Quer derives the (integral weight) formulas of [CO77] along with formulas for dimensions of spaces $S_k(G)$ and $M_k(G)$ for more general congruence subgroups.
+Cohen and Oesterle also give dimension formulas for spaces of half-integral weight modular forms, which we do not give in this chapter.
+Note that [CO77] does not contain any proofs that their claimed formulas are correct, but instead say only that "Les formules qui les donnent sont connues de beaucoup de gens et il existe plusieurs méthodes permettant de les obtenir (théorème de Riemann-Roch, application des formules de trace données par Shimura)."2 where $\overline{\mu}$ is as in the statement of Proposition 6.4, and ε' is the restriction of $\varepsilon \mod M$.

-Let f be the conductor of a Dirichlet character $\varepsilon$ of modulus N. Then the dimension of the new subspace of $M_k(N, \varepsilon)$ is where $\overline{\mu}$ is as in the statement of Proposition 6.4, and $\varepsilon'$ is the restriction of $\varepsilon \mod M$ .
+Let f be the conductor of a Dirichlet character ε of modulus N. Then the dimension of the new subspace of $M_k(N,\varepsilon)$ is